taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

-- the second action needs to be intercepted in your `storyReducer` to store the stories, don't forget to remove the sample stories
+Only the second action needs to be intercepted in your `storyReducer` to store the stories.
+The first action is only used to trigger the Redux Saga.
+Don't forget to remove the sample stories.

 {title="src/reducers/story.js",lang="javascript"}
 ~~~~~~~~